aoloe/photoTweaker/README.md

 - eventually, put a semi transparent mask on the part not selected
 - add a filter to auto white balance
 - show the image size and the selection size in a status bar (or in a tooltip?)
+- in the code rename "instrument" to "tool" or "plugin"

 #Goal